 Patna has its roots in the 4th Century BC during the Mauryan Empire.
-A famous Greek traveler Magasthenese visited the present-day Patna during the reign of Chandragupta Maurya and he also mentioned about the Mauryan rule and the place in his book ‘Indica’.
+A famous Greek traveler Magasthenese visited the present-day Patna during the reign of Chandragupta Maurya and he also mentioned the Mauryan rule and the place in his book ‘Indica’.
 In ancient times Patna was known as Patliputra.
 Many historians claim that the land of Patliputra was very fertile because it was situated by the river Ganga.

 Patliputra used to get visited by students and scholars the most for academic purposes primarily because of the Nalanda University.
 Buddhist followers and monks also used to visit Patliputra in order to reach Bodh Gaya the place where Gautama Buddha attained enlightenment.
 Apart from all these religious significances, Patna is also known for Madhubani paintings that were created using charcoal, vegetables, and spice as colors.

 Positioned in the city of Patna, Golghar is an attractive storehouse cum monument that reflects a complete mix of history and beauty.
 The top of this storehouse offers a panoramic view of the city and the river Ganga.
-After a famine in 1770, this granary was built with the help of East India Company.
+After a famine in 1770, this granary was built with the help of the East India Company.

 Stands among the second largest river bridge in India, Mahatma Gandhi Setu is next to Bhupen Hazarika Setu in Assam.
 The bridge extends in a range of 5.7 km. and it was named after the father of the nation Mohan Das Karamchand Gandhi.
 This bridge connects the capital city Patna to Hajipur city in the north of Bihar.

 The Gurudwara was built up in the memory of Guru Gobind Ji because it was his birthplace.
 Guru Gobind Singh Ji was the 10th and the last guru of Sikhs.
-Various other scriptures of Sikhs can be observed over here, and it falls among one of the 5 takhtas or holy seats of the authority of the Sikhs.
-Apart from that, there are several havelis of Salis Rai Jouri that turned into a Dharamshala as he was a passionate follower of Guru Nanak Dev Ji.
+Various other scriptures of Sikhs can be observed over here, and it falls among one of the 5 Takhtas or holy seats of the authority of the Sikhs.
+Apart from that, there are several Havelis of Salis Rai Jouri that turned into a Dharamshala as he was a passionate follower of Guru Nanak Dev Ji.

-Positioned in the capital city Patna on the bank of river Ganga, Gandhi Maidan is spread in an area of 60 acres.
-The maidan witnessed many independence movements, freedom rallies, parades and much more.
+Positioned in the capital city Patna on the bank of the river Ganga, Gandhi Maidan is spread in an area of 60 acres.
+The maidan witnessed many independence movements, freedom rallies, parades, and much more.
 Gandhi Maidan is a landmark in the city that has a 72-feet tall statue of Mahatma Gandhi that is made of Bronze.

 The biggest revolving restaurant lies in the tallest tower of Biskoman Bhawan in Patna.
 Built with German technology the restaurant can revolve between 45 and 90 minutes.
 The restaurant is a popular weekend lunch or dinner spot for locals and tourists alike.